kokke/tiny-regex-c/README.md

 Supports a subset of the syntax and semantics of the Python standard library implementation (the `re`-module).

 ### Current status
-All supported meta-chararacters seem to work properly according to the test-set, with the following exception:
+All supported regex-operators seem to work properly according to the test-set, with the following exception:

 There is a problem with ranges (e.g. `[0-9]` for a digit 0-9) combined with inverted character-cases, e.g. `[^ab]` for anything but 'a' or 'b' - like `[^-0-9]` for anything not '-' or a digit 0-9.
 I think the code mathces too broadly in that case.